• Menu

 How to Select a Filter Cartridge for Whole House Sediment Removal

-Cartridge filters have the advantage of being low cost, easy to install, use no electricity, and generate no wastewater.
+Cartridge filters have the advantages of being low-cost, easy to install, using no electricity, and generating no wastewater.

-However, the disadvantages of cartridge filters are that eventually, sediment will plug up the Water Filter Cartridge membrane's pores, cause pressure drop, and result in a loss of water pressure in the home or business.
+However, the disadvantage of cartridge filters is that eventually, sediment will plug up the Water Filter Cartridge membrane's pores, causing a pressure drop and resulting in a loss of water pressure in the home or business.

-Cartridge filters for sediment removal come in many sizes and types but generally fall into two kinds: Surface Filter Cartridges and Depth Filter Cartridges.
+Cartridge filters for sediment removal come in many sizes and types, but they generally fall into two categories: Surface Filter Cartridges and Depth Filter Cartridges.

 Surface Filter (Pleated) Cartridges

-As the pressure drop increases, the filter cartridge can be removed from the filter housing and washed off at some point.
+As the pressure drop increases, the filter cartridge can be removed from the filter housing and washed off eventually.

 One advantage of surface filters is they can be washed off, and the cartridge can be reused.

 While pleated filters are often used as coarse pre-filters, usually in the range of 30 – 500 microns, they can also be used in sub-micron applications.
-They provide finer and consistent filtration due to their definable pore size and structure.
+Due to their definable pore size and structure, pleated filters provide finer and more consistent filtration.

-Filtration ratings for pleated surface filter cartridges can be anywhere between 50-micron down to 0.04-micron absolute, generally used in semiconductors or pharmaceutical water filtration.
+Filtration ratings for pleated surface filter cartridges can be anywhere from 50 microns down to 0.04 microns absolute, and they are generally used in semiconductors or pharmaceutical water filtration.

-Compared to a depth filter, a surface (pleated) filter will have a much higher filtration area to compensate for the absence of depth.
-Filtration areas can go as high as 11 square feet in a regular 10″ x 2.5″ cartridge or higher.
+A surface (pleated) filter has a much higher filtration area than a depth filter to compensate for the absence of depth.
+Filtration areas can reach as high as 11 square feet in a regular 10″ x 2.5″ cartridge or higher.

 Depth Filter Cartridges